-Combine all in a shaker and shake without ice (or blend with an immersion blender).
-Shake well with ice, strain over fresh ice.
+Combine all the ingredients in a shaker and shake without ice (or blend with an immersion blender).
+Shake well with ice and strain over fresh ice.
 Wait a few seconds for the foam to settle, and garnish with a lemon peel and a brandied cherry.

 - 2 oz Blended Scotch (Godfather) or 1.5 oz Vodka (Godmother)